rekalogika/rekalogika.dev/docs/rekapager/00-intro.md

 ---

-Rekapager is a pagination library for PHP, supporting both offset-based and keyset-based pagination.
+Rekapager is a pagination library for PHP, supporting both offset-based and keyset-based pagination (also called cursor-based pagination).

-## Keyset Pagination
+## Keyset Pagination (or Cursor-Based Pagination)

 Keyset pagination is a method of pagination that uses the last row of the current page as an anchor for the next page.
+This method has these advantages compared to the traditional offset-based pagination:

-This method is more efficient than offset pagination because it leverages the index, and does not require the database to scan all rows from the beginning to reach the desired page.
+* It is more efficient because it leverages the index.
+It does not require the database to scan all rows from the beginning to reach the desired page.
+* It is more resilient to data changes.
+The data will not drift when rows are inserted or deleted.

+### Identifying Pages

 Instead of using page numbers, a page identifier object is used to reference a page.
 This identifier is encoded into a string and passed as a single query